PG1003/observer/README.md

 #### Connection owner

-A connection owner is usefull for places where a lot of connections need to be managed.
+A connection owner is usefull for places where a lot of connections needs to be managed.
 You can add a connection owner via composition by adding a ```pg::connection_owner``` member or give a object connection owner traits by deriving from it.
 The lifetime of a connection is bound to the connection owner's lifetime.
 Connections are automatically removed from the connection owner when the subject goes out of scope or gets deleted.